dylandjian/SuperGo/README.md

 # DONE

-* Game that are longer than the threshold of games are now used
+* Game that are longer than the threshold of moves are now used
 * MCTS
   * Tree search
   * Dirichlet noise to prior probabilities in the rootnode
   * Adaptative temperature (either take max or proportionally)
   * Sample random rotation or reflection in the dihedral group
   * Multithreading of search (kinda badly implemented for now)
+  * Batch size evaluation to save computation
 * Dihedral group of board for more training samples
 * Learning without MCTS doesnt seem to work
 * Resume training